ibm-js/deliteful/docs/master/list/PageableList.md

 The PageableList widget extends the [deliteful/list/List](./List.html) widget and adds paging capabilities to it.

+_Note that version 0.3.0 of this widget is not supported on IE10._

 A pageable list does not load and display all its content all at once, but only loads and displays a subset of the content while providing user controls to load and display more data.

 Its custom element tag is `d-pageable-list`.

 ![Next Page Loader Example](images/PageLoader.png)

 ##### Table of Contents
 [Element Instantiation](#instantiation)